While US summer surge is waning, more mandates in the works

 COVID-19 deaths in the U.S. are coming down again, hospitalizations are dropping, and new cases per day are about to dip below 100,000 for the first time in two months — all signs that the summer surge is waning.

-Not wanting to lose momentum, government leaders and employers are looking at strengthening and expanding vaccine requirements.
+Not wanting to lose momentum, government leaders and employers are looking to strengthen and vaccine requirements.

 Los Angeles enacted one of the nation’s strictest vaccine mandates Wednesday, a sweeping measure that would require the shots for everyone entering a bar, restaurant, nail salon, gym or Lakers game.
 New York City and San Francisco have similar rules.